Kentucky Court Records

 What Are Traffic Violations And Infractions In Kentucky?

-Traffic violations and infractions are terms used to describe breaches of the traffic laws of the state of Kentucky.
-The law may address the offenses by issuing a fine to the trespasser or schedule a trial.
+Traffic violations and infractions are terms used to describe breaches of the traffic laws of Kentucky.
+The law may address the offenses by issuing a fine to the trespasser or scheduling a trial.
 The Courts of Justice have exclusive jurisdiction over traffic offenses within the state.
-Infractions are generally less severe in gravity than traffic violations.
-For this reason, persons charged for traffic violations are more prone to stiffer penalties, sometimes even jail terms.
+Infractions are generally less severe than traffic violations.
+For this reason, persons charged with traffic violations are more prone to stiffer penalties, sometimes even jail terms.

 What Are Felony Traffic Violations In Kentucky?